 One of the biggest challenges facing parents and carers today is keeping up with the wealth of new technologies available and ensuring that your child stays safe when they are online.
-As part of our I.C.T. and PSHE curriculum, we include lessons on Online Safety every year.
+As part of our Computing and PSHE curriculum, we include lessons on Online Safety every year.
 It’s also important that parents and carers talk to children about these topics at home.

 We have put together a list of resources for you to read about and use with your child if you want to.
 We hope you find them useful!

 - Internet matters (support for parents and carers to keep their children safe online)

 - Parent info (support for parents and carers to keep their children safe online)

 - LGfL (support for parents and carers to keep their children safe online)